 Attendance and Lateness

-As the new Secretary of State for Education has made clear, young people regularly attending school is a national priority and is important for their education, wellbeing, and long-term development.
+Regular school attendance is a national priority and is important for children's education, wellbeing, and long-term development.
 Attendance continues to be mandatory for all pupils of compulsory school age.

 If your child is absent you should contact the school before 08:30 to leave a reason for absence each day.
 This can be done by either leaving a voicemail message (01202 512241, Option 1), or sending an e-mail to .
 You should contact the school on each day that your child is absent.